ufosc/club-website/CONTRIBUTING.md

 Please check the [Projects](https://github.com/ufosc/club-website/projects) and [Issues](https://github.com/ufosc/club-website/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) pages for current task.
 If you see something that you would like to help with, ask about helping in a comment and we'll assign it too you.
 If you're just starting out, checkout our **[beginner friendly](https://github.com/ufosc/club-website/labels/good%20first%20issue)** issues for ways to help.

 Checkout the [DESIGN.md](docs/DESIGN.md) file for a high level explanation of the project.
-For a road map, look at the [TODO.md](docs/TODO.md) which lists planned features for the project.
 Check out the other files in docs for more information.

 ### Report Bug